raverrr/onpage/README.md

 Takes URLs on stdin and a regex as an argument, returns URLs to pages where a match was found

 # usage
+   -c int
-  -c Concurrency (default 50)
+        Concurrency (default 20)
+  -p string

-  -p Regex (The syntax of the regular expressions accepted is the same general syntax used by Perl, Python, and other languages.)
+        Regex (The syntax of the regular expressions accepted is the same general syntax used by Perl, Python, and other languages.)
+  -proxy string
+        Proxy URL (e.g., http://123.321.123.321:8080)

-  -r Match anything other than the supplied pattern
+  -r    Match pages that do not contain the supplied pattern

 # installation
 > go get -u github.com/raverrr/onpage